Montgomery Blair High School: Campus

 The school's campus covers 42 acres between the Capital Beltway, U.S. Route 29, and Maryland Route 193 in Silver Spring's Four Corners neighborhood.
-The school contains 386567 sqft of space and was designed for 2,830 students.
+The school was completed in 1998 and contains 378000 sqft of space, originally designed for 2,800 students.

 Eight portable classrooms were erected and then removed in the 2010s as student population grew and then receded.
 Four new portables were added in the 2017–2018 school year to handle another enrollment spike.
+The population has continued to grow, and as of June 2026, there are 19 portables.

 The school has baseball and softball fields to the east of the main building as well as Blazer Stadium which serves as the home of the school's football, soccer, field hockey, and lacrosse teams.

 The main building has three courtyards and a 750-seat auditorium.
 A greenhouse and accompanying patio is on the second floor on the west side for horticulture classes.
-The main hallway of the school, "Blair Boulevard", displays flags from many countries, representing its diverse student body.
+The main hallway of the school, "Blair Boulevard," displays flags from many countries, representing its diverse student body.